paymaan/setup-machine/README.md

 - exit
 - locally, run: `scp ~/.ssh/id_rsa* spraza@<rootIp>:~/.ssh/`
 - then ssh into droplet as spraza
-- then run: `mkdir code && cd code && git clone https://github.com/spraza/setup-machine.git && sudo ~/code/setup-machine/setup-machine-impl`
+- then run: `mkdir code && cd code && git clone https://github.com/spraza/setup-machine.git && ~/code/setup-machine/setup-machine-impl`
 - that should be it! :)

 In order to start the webserver for my blog/website, run: